Michigan Economic Development Corporation

 • BS&A

-Some communitites have extended tracking into a more public realm, such as Ferndale which maintains a development project map.
+Some communities have extended tracking into a more public realm, such as Ferndale which maintains a development project map.
 Grand Rapids does as well.
-This is not needed for certification, but is a good tool to consider for communities facing significant development pressure.
+This is not needed for certification but is a tool to consider for communities facing significant development pressure.

 Best Practice 4